drewsilcock/drewsilcock.github.io/index.md

 This theme is still unfinished.
 If you'd like to be added as a contributor, [please fork](http://github.com/plusjade/jekyll-bootstrap)!
 We need to clean up the themes, make theme usage guides with theme-specific markup examples.

+## To-do for me

+I need to:
+*   Sort out the CSS with the email button
+*   Choose which theme to go with and stick to it
+*   Learn how to write an introductory blog post